brandlewco/jesserieser.com/content/_index.md

 feature_description: "Welcome!  \nHere in _Selected Works_ you will find a brief yet representative experience of my personal photographic art works and client commissions.
-  It reflects both my unique style of light and color as I explore themes of the uniquely American experience.   \n  \nA bit about navigation: If you aren’t in a rush, head over to _All Works;_ if looking for something specific, give the category filter a spin."
+  It reflects both my unique style of light and color as I explore themes of the uniquely American experience.
+A bit about navigation: If you aren’t in a rush, head over to _All Works;_ if looking for something specific, give the category filter a spin."
 navigation_theme: white
 row_alignment: between
 selected_works_theme: